devansh728/ResEmailService/README.md

 - **Interface Segregation**: Provider interface is minimal and focused.
 - **Dependency Inversion**: `EmailService` depends on abstractions (provider interface), not concrete implementations.

-## Extending
-- Add new providers by extending `BaseProvider` and implementing the `send` method.
-- Plug new providers into `EmailService` via its constructor.

 ## Testing
-- Edge cases (provider switching, circuit breaker, queue, retries, idempotency) are covered in `testNew/emailService.edge.test.js`.
+- Comprehensive unit and edge case tests are provided in `testNew/emailService.edge.test.js`.
+- Run tests with `npm test` or target specific files with `npx jest`.

 ## License
 MIT